soupi/purescript-slides/README.md

 purescript-slides
 -----------------

-A tiny EDSL for creating slides in PureScript using the OpticUI library.
+A tiny EDSL for creating slides in PureScript using the Halogen library.

-> - Status: WIP
+> - Status: Experimental
 > - License: BSD3

 - [Module Documentation](docs/Slides.md)